reddynirup/Redis-cache-practice/README.md

-Practice code os Redis Cache usage in the springboot application
+Practice code on Redis Cache usage in the springboot application